Vulgate: Influence on Western Christianity

 For over a thousand years (c.
 AD 400–1530), the Vulgate was the most commonly used edition of the most influential text in Western European society.
-Indeed, for most medieval Western Christians, it was the only version of the Bible ever encountered.
+Indeed, for most Western Christians, especially Catholics, it was the only version of the Bible as a publication ever encountered, only truly being eclipsed in the mid-20th century.

 In about 1455, the first Vulgate published by the moveable type process was produced in Mainz by a partnership between Johannes Gutenberg and banker John Fust (or Faust).
 At the time, a manuscript of the Vulgate was selling for approximately 500 guilders.
 Gutenberg's works appear to have been a commercial failure, and Fust sued for recovery of his 2026 guilder investment and was awarded complete possession of the Gutenberg plant.
 Arguably, the Reformation could not have been possible without the diaspora of biblical knowledge that was permitted by the development of moveable type.

 Aside from its use in prayer, liturgy, and private study, the Vulgate served as inspiration for ecclesiastical art and architecture, hymns, countless paintings, and popular mystery plays.